ibm-cloud-docs/dr-automation-powervs/FAQs.md

 ## **How do I create a new KSYS Cluster in external orchestrator?**
 {: #create-ksys-cluster}

-When logging in for the first time in external orchestror, or if no cluster exists, you are redirected to the **Add KSYS Subsystem** page.
-From there:
+When you log in for the first time in external orchestror, or if no cluster exists, you are redirected to the **Add KSYS Subsystem** page.
+From there you can perform the following actions:
 - Click **Add KSYS**
 - Enter host details (Username, Password)
 - Select **IBM_PVS_DR** or **IBM_PVS_PRIVATE_DR**